GCrequer/GCrequer.github.io/index.md

 ## ⛵ Marine Robotics: Building Smart Systems, Smartly

-What excites me most about robotics is transdisciplinarity: designing mechatronic and algorithmic architecture in symbiosis.
+What excites me most about robotics is transdisciplinarity: designing mechatronic and algorithmic architecture in synergie.

-I’m all about symbiosis at every level :
+I’m all about synergie at every level :

 * Interdisciplinary, for instance, considering propulsion systems based on different actuation principles (swimming by soft robotics, piezoelectric deformation...),
 * Inter-algorithmic, like exploring less hierarchical control methods, where planning and navigation are co-constrained (dynamic planning), or trajectory generation that’s co-constrained with the guidance law (I ask myself a lot of questions about the operations possible with sliding surfaces).